cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 **related_key_hash**(diff hash only)
 <br>Name of the hash, that defines the the key, the diff hash is referring to.
 This can be used to
-identify all rows for the same multi row diff hash
+identify all rows for the same multi row diff hash.
+This property is not available, when the key hash of the table is delivered by a source field.

 **hash_fields[]**
 <br>List of the fields, that need to be concatenated for the hash.